What are OKRs?

 So if you really want to excel at OKR you need to consider three aspects that we have covered for you in the following articles:

-We have not addressed common questions in this article such as Key Performance Indicator (KPI) and the relationship of KPI to OKRs but we will have a KPI article coming soon.
-We also haven’t covered strategic OKR, tactical OKRs, balanced scorecard or how the idea of a smart goal and OKR work together, but this just means we have a lot more content to share with you soon.
+We’ve also not yet covered strategic OKR, tactical OKRs, balanced scorecard or how the idea of a smart goal and OKR work together, but this just means we have a lot more content to share with you soon!